femfataal/Selfportrait2025-Le-Radeau-de-la-CSQ/Journal.md

 I do really feel like this is going to speed things up so much.

 I guess the solution is partially to thank to a very interesting encouter over the weekend

+20:53

+Alright Im losing steam now.
+So I did a couple of the beams on the bottom, central corner.
+I think it works?
+I also used a secondary light, just difused into the room instead of pointed.
+There sure is more light in the room, but it is still sub-ideal.
+It doesnt look as if I did a lot, but I did make some progress, and it's decent enough as a proof of concept.

+I've said it a million times before, but this entire painting is just so much fucking work.
+I understand why these kinds of "historie stukken" paintings were the most expensive and labour intensive; Im forced to combine so many different techniques here.